 This inequality doesn’t have to be work-specific either.
 It might seem asinine, but simple social things, like bringing baked goods into the room for a hybrid meeting, can be extremely isolating for remote team members.

 Surprising absolutely nobody who has taken part in a video call these past few months, IT issues are the second most common challenge in hybrid meetings.
 Calls drop off, internet connections falter, someone spends the entire session breathing heavily into an unmuted mic — these issues can plague meetings involving remote employees.

 When you’re entirely reliant on technology for meetings, some technical issues are unavoidable.
 But others are often just the result of secondary considerations that have a big impact on remote colleagues.
 This includes the choice of meeting rooms or environments with poor internet connections or a lack of equipment (screens, speakers).
-It also includes the simple problem of meeting organizers not actually including Zoom or Hangouts links in the invitation.
+It also includes the simple problem of meeting organizers not actually including Zoom, Hangouts, or other Zoom alternative links in the invitation.